codingABI/KY040/README.md

 1. works without the need of interrupt enabled pins for the CLK (aka.
 A) and DT (aka.
 B)
 2. and has a stable debouncing using a signal state table (without debouncing the KY-040 rotary encoder is a mess)

-So I wrote my own library KY040, which was designed to work on an Arduino Uno/Nano or ATmega328 and could work on other Arduino compatible MCUs too.
+So I wrote my own library KY040, which was designed to work on an Arduino Uno/Nano, ATmega328, ESP32 and could work on other Arduino compatible MCUs too.

 The KY040 library can:
 - be used without interrupts in polling mode